 You can buy a test kit for less than $20 dollars to find traces of radon in the air.
 However, if you want accurate data, better contact a professional.
 That way you’ll know if radon concentration in the air is really dangerous or not.

 How to Take Precautions against Toxic Sources at Home?

 It’s true that we can’t escape from exposure to toxic substances.
+Your home appliances or the interior might be a source of toxic elements.
 However, you can take some steps to reduce the risk of exposure.
-Below, you’ll find several tips to reduce toxic substances’ levels to minimum in your home.
+Below, you’ll find several tips to reduce toxic substances’ levels to a minimum in your home.